 March 8 is International Women’s Day (IWD).
 “IWD is a global day celebrating the social, economic, cultural and political achievements of women.
 The day also marks a call to action for accelerating gender parity” (IWD).
 It’s been celebrated since 1911, and we’re excited to share a special take on IWD here on the blog.
 We’re shining the spotlight on the women working at Pitsco who help make #handsonmindson happen.

-Pitsco Education employs nearly 60 women, with many in key roles.
+Pitsco Education employs 45 women, with many in key roles.
 Duwana, Denise, and Carla lead some of the logistics in our warehouse and manufacturing facility respectively.
 Our controller, Tonya, and assistant controller, Tari, keep our accounts straight, including payables, receivables, and more.
 Nancy oversees business intelligence, helping us stay abreast of trends and linked to educator needs.
-Virginia keeps us connected to our customers by overseeing our call center.
 And this is just to name a few . . .

 Pamela oversees Coding, our newest addition to our company, and she was instrumental in shaping the assortment of products we now offer to enable educators to teach coding and students to develop the many future-proof skills that coding imparts.
-Pamela works closely with our partners – Shape Robotics, KUBO Robotics, Arduino Education, and Microduino – to help them deliver value-added components, solutions, lessons, and activities to classrooms.
+Pamela helped lead ideation, design, development, and testing of Code Cube™, our first proprietary codeable wearable for elementary students.
+Pamela works closely with our partners – Smart Buddies, Arduino Education, KUBO Robotics, Microduino, and Shape Robotics – to help them deliver value-added components, solutions, lessons, and activities to classrooms.
 She is also involved in helping forecast trends that support coding education as well as executing print and digital resources to help staff, schools, and students.

 In addition to directing our Coding category, Pamela serves on Pitsco’s leadership team and directs our inbound marketing strategies.
 She manages our website design, content, and functionality.
 She led the Pitsco.com overhaul in 2017, continues to work side by side with Pitsco’s developers to deliver the best experience for educators, and plays a critical role in our robust digital marketing campaigns.